Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - You default on the loan

 If you die without repaying the lender, they can recover the borrowed amount from the policy’s death benefit.
 And if you fail to keep up with the loan payments, they can seize the policy’s cash value.
-Keep in mind, your access to the cash value will be restricted during the duration of the loan.
+Remember that your access to the cash value will be restricted during the duration of the loan.
 Once you repay the loan, the lender will be removed as an assignee, and you will once again enjoy complete control over the cash value.

-Here is a real-life example that clearly explains how the collateral assignment of life insurance policy works: and the best way to understand it:
+Here is a real-life example that clearly explains how the collateral assignment of a life insurance policy works and the best way to understand it:

 And if he passes away before the loan is repaid in full, the lender would get first digs at the death benefit.
 Also, because both the death benefit and cash value exceed the loan amount, Joe’s beneficiaries would still receive a cash payment after his death, even if he passes without repaying a cent.